Hartlepool Art Gallery

 Hartlepool Art Gallery is co-located with a tourist information centre close to Hartlepool railway station and the town centre.
 The temporary exhibition programme includes crafts, contemporary and fine art, and photography.
 There is also a permanent collection.
 The gallery is run by Hartlepool Borough Council.

+The collection of Hartlepool Art gallery includes around 1,500 works, including oil paintings, watercolours, prints and sculpture.
+Artists represented include Lucian Freud, John Wilson McCracken, Frank Henry Mason, Alice Nicholson, Basil Beattie, Henriëtte Ronner-Knip, Nahem Shoa, Frank Auerbach and Frederic Shields.
+The collection of watercolours and drawings includes works by Myles Birket Foster, Stanley Spencer and L. S. Lowry.

+The gallery presented the first exhibition of Lucian Freud outside London in 1972.
+It was arranged by the local artist John Wilson McCracken, who had become friends with Freud when he lived in London.